-We analyzed how millions of real members have interacted with job posts on LinkedIn and conducted a study to see what candidates are looking for in your job description.
+We analyzed the way millions of real members interact with job posts on LinkedIn and conducted a study to see what candidates look for in your job description.

 We've boiled down the results into seven simple tips to help you make your job posts more effective.